GSA Tech Guides

 GSA has developed API Standards that capture GSA’s recommended best practices, conventions, and standards for Application Programming Interfaces (APIs).

-The standards include these critical items:
+The API standards include these required items:

 - Add Your API To The GSA API Directory - The GSA API Directory is available at https://open.gsa.gov/api.